 Types of strategic alliance

-Strategic alliances vary in how they’re set up.
-Here are three types:
+Strategic alliances come in different flavors.
+Here are the three main types:

 • Joint venture: Two companies come together to launch a new business entity, where profits are shared